jtmullen/asc-fsgp-2024-results/asc/route/when.md

 ### Draffenville

 Solar cars will pass through Draffenville on US-68.
 Solar cars will be fairly spread out by this point as this is one of the last cities before the next checkpoint.
-Expect to see most solar cars between _12:15pm and 3:15pm_.
+Expect to see most solar cars between _12:30pm and 3:30pm_.

 ## Paducah

 Paducah is the first checkpoint on the Electrek ASC 2024.
 Solar cars will stop in downtown Paducah at the Farmers Market Lot.
 Solar cars will stop for a minimum of 45 minutes, teams who arrive with enough time will be able to gain additional miles by driving the optional Paducah loop.
-No teams will be allowed to leave Paducah and continue on the route until XXXX.
+No teams will be allowed to leave Paducah and continue on the route until 4:00pm.
-Most if not all teams should be present in the checkpoint from ____ to ____

-The first team will likely not arrive to the checkpoint until after 1pm if there are good weather conditions.
+The first team will likely not arrive to the checkpoint until after 1pm.
+If there are poor weather conditions it will be later.
+Most teams should be present in the checkpoint between 3pm and 4pm

 Expect to see solar cars on the road in the Paducah area from around _12:45pm to 5:00pm_ on July 20th.
-Some teams will be arriving from Nashville, others will be driving the optional loop, and after _____ teams will be continuing on towards the next stage stop in Edwardsville, IL.
+Some teams will be arriving from Nashville, others will be driving the optional loop, and after 4pm teams will be continuing on towards the next stage stop in Edwardsville, IL.

 {% endtab %}
 {% tab state IL%}